 Archival methods of mounting and matting digital prints

-About a month before the class, you will receive Charlie's 70 page Photoshop Techniques booklet and CD.
+About two months before the class, you will receive Charlie's 99 page Photoshop Techniques booklet and CD.
 He asks that you devote the necessary time (10-20 hours) to go through all the tutorials included.
 This is your homework!

-CHARLES CRAMER is a photographer who revels in exploration and craftsmanship.
+Charles Cramer is a photographer who revels in exploration and craftsmanship.
 A masterful artist, his career broadly parallels that of Ansel Adams: an early focus on music, finding inspiration in Yosemite National Park, and exploring the developing medium of photography.
 Charles has worked in the darkroom for many years, mastering the complex Dye Transfer process.
 He was also one of the first landscape photographers to work with the "digital darkroom", recognizing the computer as an unparalleled means to control color and realize his artistic interpretation of the scene.
 Cramer has taught printing at the Ansel Adams Gallery for more than 20 years, including their first digital workshop in 2000.
 In 1987 and 2009, Cramer was selected by the National park Service to be an artist-in-residence in Yosemite.
 He is also included in the books “Landscape: The World's Top Photographers,” published in 2005, and “First Light: Five Photographers Explore Yosemite's Wilderness,” published in 2009.
 In 2016, Triplekite of England published “Yosemite”, a book of Charles’ Yosemite photographs.